shellntel/HashMaster1000/readme.md

 ---

+## **Application Startup**

+### **Requirements**

+-   **Python Version:** 3.10+
+-   **Python dependencies:** See requirements.txt

+### **Deployment**

+While there are several ways that Hash Master 1000 could be run, using either Docker or a Python Virtual Environment is recommended.
+As stated earlier, a more persistent installation should only be done by a security professional.
+If you don't have Docker already installed and working, the native Python Virtual Envrionment is quick and easy.

+Some Docker users prefer a zero-config environment, therefore, the application will run with a default Flask secret-key, admin username and admin password.
+It will also automatically create a self-signed SSL certificate in the Docker home folder when the application starts.

+To override the default configuration, edit the included `env.example` file and save it as `.env` inside the local project folder.
+Likewise, you may configure your own SSL certificate in advance using openssl or the built-in `generate_cert.py` script.
+Docker will use the user created `.env`, `cert.pem` and `pub.pem` files in the project directory if they are created before building and starting the app.

+#### <u>**Docker**</u>

+Prerequisites: Install `docker` & `docker-compose` and add the current user to the `docker` group.

+Build the docker image
+`docker compose build`

+Start the app
+`docker compose up -d`

+To stop the app
+`docker compose down`

+#### <u>**Virtual Environment** native Python</u>

+Prerequisites: Install `python-env`

+Set up a virtual environment for project isolation `python3 -m venv hm1k`

+Activate the virtual environment
+`source hm1k/bin/activate`

+Install dependencies
+`pip install -r requirements.txt`

+Run application
+`python3 hm1k.py`

+---

 ## **Default Login**

 Despite the security disclaimer above, it's important to prevent unauthorized users from easily accessing sensitive data. `Flask-Login` requires users to have a valid login in order to access any of the protected routes/endpoints.
+The weak default password used by the app is a humorous reminder that complex != secure and to always change your default passwords. :grin:

 -   Username: `admin`
 -   Password: `Winter2025##`